-“One of our consumer packaged goods clients had issues with this last year,” says Wade Hobbs, Senior Consultant of Strategic Services at Oracle Marketing Cloud Consulting.
+“One of our consumer packaged goods clients had issues with this last year,” says Wade Hobbs, senior consultant of strategic services at Oracle Marketing Cloud Consulting.
 “Since their model is content discovery and recipe curation rather than direct-to-consumer retail, they were most worried about the impact on content measurement and reporting.
 We rebuilt their reporting to use unique opens and clicks to reduce the bots’ ability to materially impact content performance metrics.
 When the click bots represent a small percentage of total contacts, this can be a simple and effective fix.”

 In other cases, when bot activity affects unique metrics more strongly, that hasn’t been enough.

-Bradford Johnson, Senior Director of Strategic Services at Oracle Marketing Cloud Consulting, says, “We recently identified several hundred potential email click bots for a client when leveraging a highly predictive machine learning model we built for targeting.
+Bradford Johnson, senior director of strategic services at Oracle Marketing Cloud Consulting, says, “We recently identified several hundred potential email click bots for a client when leveraging a highly predictive machine learning model we built for targeting.
 Digging in to explore our click-bot suspicions, we looked at non-human activity related to frequency, timing, sequence, source, and more.”

 When Oracle Marketing Cloud Consulting’s Strategic Services team works with clients to address email click bot activity, we typically pass these suspect records and suspicious patterns to the client for their IT and security teams to vet and address.

-“For the ones that the client is concerned about, we remove them from performance reporting,” says Johnson.
+“For the ones that the client is concerned about, we remove them from performance reporting,” says Bradford.
 “We also recommend removing them from their active mailing list, either by unsubscribing or suppressing them.
 If a client does unsubscribe them, we recommend applying a distinct reason code that identifies them as click bots.”

 Along with periodic checks to address email click bot activity, we also recommend some structural and operational changes to deter bots.
-To augment the CAPTCHA placed on email signup forms, brands should consider adding reCAPTCHA v3 across their sites’ pages and using it to trigger a security confirmation emails to accounts that are suspected of being bots.
+To augment the CAPTCHA placed on email signup forms, brands should consider adding reCAPTCHA v3 across their sites’ pages and using it to trigger security confirmation emails to accounts that are suspected of being bots.

 Brands should also consider moving to unique coupon codes that are tied to individual subscribers.
-This helps reduce coupon abuse and discourages bots, since coupon codes are a favorite target of bots.
+This helps reduce coupon abuse and discourages bots since coupon codes are a favorite target of bots.